-The best soundbars for 2023: My 6 top picks for theater-quality audio at home
+The best soundbars for 2023: My 7 top picks for theater-quality audio at home

 If you're looking for a fully wireless option, most modern soundbars support Bluetooth, though not all TVs do.
 My advice is to go wired, as you'll ensure the best audio quality and avoid possible audio-video synchronization issues.
 (You can still use the Bluetooth feature, and possibly Wi-Fi as well, for streaming music from your phone or tablet.)

-What about a subwoofer and satellite speakers?
-In many cases you can add them later if you decide you want a more theater-like experience.
-For purposes of this roundup I've chosen only those that connect wirelessly to the soundbar.
-They still need AC power, meaning extension cords may be required depending on where you're placing everything.
-But in most cases they'll connect and synchronize automatically, making this a fairly plug-and-play arrangement.
+What about a subwoofer and a satellite speaker?
+In many cases, you can add them later if you decide you want a more surround system-like experience.
+For purposes of this roundup, I've chosen only those that connect wirelessly to the soundbar.
+They still need AC power, meaning extension cords may be required, depending on where you're placing everything.
+But in most cases, they'll connect and synchronize automatically, making this a fairly plug-and-play arrangement.

-Finally, let's talk about Dolby Atmos, a feature that's often touted in TVs and sound systems alike.
-This rather magical technology adds "height channels" to the listening experience — basically another way to simulate three-dimensional sound.
+Finally, let's talk about Dolby Atmos, a feature that's often touted in TVs and surround sound systems alike.
+This rather magical technology adds "height channels" to the listening experience — basically another way to simulate 3D sound.
 The Sonos Arc, for example, accomplishes this via a pair of up-firing speakers, the idea being to bounce audio off the ceiling in addition to pointing it at your face.

-There are lots of variables involved here, including the source material (not everything on everything streaming service is encoded with Dolby Atmos), the size and shape of your room, the capabilities of your TV and so on.
+There are lots of variables involved here, including the source material (not everything on every streaming service is encoded with Dolby Atmos), the size and shape of your room, the capabilities of your TV and so on.
 So I'll put it this way: Atmos is a nice feature to have when it's available and set up correctly, but it's also costly and mired in these complexities.
 I'm not convinced it's a must-have for the average viewer.

-Is a soundbar hard to set up?
+Is a new soundbar hard to set up?

 A standalone soundbar is usually quite easy to install: Just plug it into an AC outlet and then connect it to your TV.
 However, if you're not electronics-savvy, take note that many of the products here arrive with very basic setup guides and limited instructions.
 Often you'll be directed to online manuals and/or videos, which can be challenging if you're viewing them on your phone.